HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

-Weekend days show a greater proportion of Mobile traffic, with 66.06% on Saturdays, **66.54%** on Sundays, and a slight increase to **59.06%**.
-Globally, not every country have Monday - Friday work weeks, Sunday - Thursday is another common pattern, (source: [Wikipedia](https://en.wikipedia.org/wiki/Workweek_and_weekend))
+Weekend days show a greater proportion of mobile traffic, with 66.06% on Saturdays, **66.54%** on Sundays, and a slight increase to **59.06%**.
+Globally, not every country has Monday to Friday work weeks -  Sunday to Thursday is also <a hreflang="en" href="https://en.wikipedia.org/wiki/Workweek_and_weekend">another common pattern</a>.

+{# TODO (Authors) - I dont get the use of bold here, and i'm confused what "a slight increase to" is referring to.
+A slight increase from?
+Is something missing? #}

 ##### Not all times are equal

-On weekdays, mobile usage dips vs. desktop usage around 5 am UTC and starts climbing again at 7pm UTC (with a small bump around 10 / 11am).
+On weekdays, mobile usage dips vs. desktop usage around 5 AM UTC and starts climbing again at 7 PM UTC (with a small bump around 10 / 11 AM).
 This aligns with working hours.

+{# TODO (Authors) - I dont get what "mobile usage dips vs. desktop usage" is trying to say.
+One decreases while another increases? #}

 {{ figure_markup(
    image="mobile-web-akimai-device-distribution-by-hour-weekdays.png",